by Susan Flantzer

 Friedrich Josias married one last time, on October 30, 1964, in Hamburg, Germany to Katrin Bremme.
 The couple had no children.
 His third wife Katrin survived him by twenty-three years, dying in 2011.

 In 1948, Friedrich Josias accepted a position with W.R.
-Grace and Company, another shipping company, in San Francisco, California, and later in Santos, Brazil and Hamburg, Germany.
+Grace and Company, another shipping company, in San Francisco, California, and later in Santos, Brazil, and Hamburg, Germany.
 As per his father’s wish, he ended his employment with W.R.
-Grace and Company and to work for the Foundation of the Duke of Saxe-Coburg and Gotha family and the Duke of Saxe-Coburg and Gotha Foundation for Art and Science.
-Upon the death of his father in 1954, Friedrich Josias became Head of the House of Saxe-Coburg and Gotha.
+Grace and Company to work for the Foundation of the Duke of Saxe-Coburg and Gotha family and the Duke of Saxe-Coburg and Gotha Foundation for Art and Science.
+When his father died in 1954, Friedrich Josias became Head of the House of Saxe-Coburg and Gotha.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.